“How do I get twitter followers fast in 2018?” You ask!

 Quotes are generally known to outperform normal tweets especially when you’re new on the platform.

 “Sometimes the slightest things change the directions of our lives, the merest breath of a circumstance, a random moment that connects like a meteorite striking the earth.
 Lives have swiveled and changed direction on the strength of a chance remark.” – Bryce Courtenay#quotes

 — Joanne Gouaux (@Go_JoannaGo) January 7, 2018

-Tweeting quotes isn’t precisely new but in 2018, we’ll be going for a more strategic and intentional approach to quotes.
-We’ll be quoting our active thought leaders & experts.
+Tweeting quotes isn’t precisely a new s but in 2018, we’ll be quoting our active thought leaders & experts.
 These are influencers with active twitter pages.

 Experts absolutely love it when you quote their words and some wouldn’t mind following you.
 It means you love and appreciate their stuffs plus you’re a big fan!
 Again, the mid-class influencers will be happier to connect when you quote them (they mostly range from 10,000 to 300,000 followers).

 Here’s a typical example of how I used this tactic and got an A result! ?

 I read his piece and totally loved it.
 In fact, I regularly quoted his words in tweets and also shared his posts.
 This led to Dan following me & tweeting my post in return.

 #Twitter Automation Tools: 62 Experts Share Their Favorites: https://t.co/VAOlVTmP7W via @S_Zakuu w/ @MadalynSklar @markwschaefer @IanCleary @crestodina @JohnAguiar & @RebekahRadice pic.twitter.com/igud6yMYsJ